-Whether you are dipping your toe into SEO (search engine optimisation) for the first time or consider yourself to be an SEO aficionado, you will most likely have heard conflicting answers to the question ‘does hidden content affect SEO?’.
-In this guide, we break down exactly what hidden content is and explain what impact hidden content can have on SEO.
+Whether you are dipping your toe into SEO (search engine optimisation) for the first time or consider yourself to be well-versed in best practice, you will most likely have heard conflicting answers to the question ‘does hidden content affect SEO?’.
+In this guide, we break down exactly what hidden content is and ask does hidden content affect SEO?

 What is hidden content?